omise/omise-node/README.md

 ### Creating a token

-You can create a token by using `omise.tokens.create` and passing a callback.
-For example:
+Token can be created by using `omise.tokens.create`, for example (passing callback):

 ```
 var cardDetails = {